Strivin0311/llms-learning/dev/modeling/mm/t2i.md

-# Text-to-Image and Image-to-Text
+# Text-to-Image and Image-to-Text (a.k.a.
+Visual Language Models, VLMs)
-*Here're are some resources about Text-to-Image and Image-to-Text modeling, understanding, generation in Multi-Modal LLMs*
+*Here're are some resources about Text-to-Image and Image-to-Text modeling, understanding, generation in Multi-Modal LLMs, a.k.a.
+Visual Language Models, VLMs*

 ## Method